nottledim/ecotrack/lua/README.md

         opkg install lua-cjson
 	opkg install luaposix

-  Ecotrack can run as a daemon: `ecotrack -dq` otherwise it runs in the foreground.
+  Ecotrack can run as a daemon: `ecotrack -d` otherwise it runs in the foreground.
+Use "-q" or set level to control log file size.

 ## Program
   Ecotrack accepts the following options: